appsmithorg/appsmith-docs/website/docs/workflows/tutorials/create-workflow.md

 ## Send email using Postman

-To simulate the workflow connection from external app, here you will use Postman, and execute the workflow.
+To simulate the workflow connection from external app, you will use Postman and execute the workflow.
 Follow these steps to trigger the workflow execution:

 1. Launch the Postman application on your system.
 2. Click on the **New** button, and choose **HTTP** request in Postman to create a new request.
 3. Choose the HTTP method as **POST**.
-4. Enter the workflow URL that you copied in the [Configure Webhook trigger](#configure-webhook-trigger) section.
+4. Enter the workflow URL you copied in the [Configure Webhook trigger](#configure-webhook-trigger) section.
 5. On the _Body_ tab, select **raw**, and add the below code in the request body.
 Here you are setting the parameter value for `send_email_to`.
 Remember to replace `<add_your_email_address>` with your email.
     ```javascript
     {